ms-jpq/vim.conf/README.md

 # Synopsis

-The challenges of updating a program with decades of legacy.
+The challenges of updating a program with decades of legacy and huge ecosystem around said legacy.

 The main theme is as follows: